 Oftentimes, people underestimate the potential a healthy diet can bring to your overall well-being.
 In truth, the food you eat contributes to 80 percent of your overall health, with the remaining 20 percent dependent on various lifestyle factors.
 Now that you're aware of what the ketogenic diet can be capable of, the question is: How do I start making ketogenic meals in the first place?

 In my book "Fat for Fuel," I sought to educate readers about the benefits of using healthy fats as a catalyst to bring about improved mitochondrial function, thus allowing you to achieve better health.
-In essence, the book answers “why” it is important for you to consume healthy fats.
-However, you still need to know “how” to prepare the right ketogenic foods in an appetizing way.
+In essence, the book answers WHY it is important for you to consume healthy fats.
+However, you still need to know HOW to prepare the right ketogenic foods in an appetizing way.